NVE/regObs3/README.md

 ## Requirements to get up and running
 These are required to start developing:

-* Node.js
+* Node.js (0.12.7 and up)
 * Gulp
 * Bower
 * Cordova
 * Ionic

 ### Installation
-After you have installed latest version of [node.js](https://nodejs.org/en/), boot up a command prompt and run the following (make sure to use sudo, if you are on mac/linux):
+After you have installed [node.js](https://nodejs.org/en/), boot up a command prompt and run the following (make sure to use sudo, if you are on mac/linux):

     npm install -g gulp
     npm install -g bower